In addition to the frequently asked questions outlined below, several departments have compiled their own:

 I'm a master's degree student and my thesis research has been delayed.
 Can I switch my degree to coursework-only?

-Master's students whose graduation is delayed because of research progress this semester may want to consider converting their degree to a coursework option.
+Master's students whose graduation is delayed because of research progress may want to consider converting their degree to a coursework option.
 The Graduate School can allow research credits to be considered toward a coursework degree.
 Please reach out to your graduate program director for additional details.

 Will I still be able to get a research assistantship?